ltelab/disdrodb/CONTRIBUTING.rst

 **Docstrings**

-Every module, function, or class must have a docstring that describe its purpose and how to use it.
+Every module, function, or class must have a docstring that describes its purpose and how to use it.
 The docstrings follows the conventions described in the `PEP 257 <https://www.python.org/dev/peps/pep-0257/#multi-line-docstrings>`__ and the `Numpy’s docstrings